 We can decide to apply for many different reasons.
 You can enter it to increase your religious practice to spiritual development, or to maintain good health only.
 Every reason means different practices and knowledge, so it is important to know what your reasons really are.

 The benefits of yoga give you both instant gratification and permanent change.
-In the fitness world, both are extremely important.
+In the digital world, both are very important to us.
 With very little time too many results can be incredibly discouraging, and after a week the monotonous routine can cause stagnation in the week.
 Yoga can quickly change your physical and mental ability while preparing your mind and body for health for a long time.

-As with any workout, this is a completely personal preference, how much fuel you give to pre-yoga.
+As with any workout, it is a fully personal choice, how much fuel you give to pre-yoga.
 If you are just doing a small pre-workout snack, you might do this approximately 30 minutes before; But wait for one to two hours before working out after the meal.

 Especially if you ever try to warm up.
-“Drink a full glass of water approximately two hours before the class – in this way you will have to sweat and you will feel better during class.”
+“Drink a full glass of freshwater just like one hour before the yoga class – it will help to feel fresh during class.”

 4. Find A Good Yoga Teacher

-Yoga is a practice to keep relax the mind and body.
+Yoga is a practice to keep relaxes the mind & body.
 Breathing is the only way to connect both of you.
 By constantly focusing on your breath, you will be able to calm your mind.
 You increase awareness of the body while making your practice safer and more beneficial.